What is Conner Prairie?

 Learn how to pack a (pretend) horse.
 A horse load of goods has come into Lenape Camp and we need your help stocking the trading post and packing the horse for the return trip.

 Peek into William Conner’s world when you visit his homestead, a treasured piece of Indiana history.
+Discover for yourself the story of William Conner and how Indiana’s history changed here.
 Explore the first floor of central Indiana’s first brick home, where the fur trader and Indiana statesman lived with his family.
 Meet animals up close in the large timber-frame barn, see what's simmering in the Loom House, dip a candle and stroll through the heirloom gardens.
 (Open March 27 - November 2, 2014.)

 Prairietown is a bustling community struggling to survive in the year 1836.
 Step back in time where the people, animals, objects, buildings and daily routines are just as they were in the 19th century.
 Meet the townspeople, take a lesson in the schoolhouse, earn some wages by helping with chores, and spend your earnings at Whitaker’s Store.
 Take on a role in town and decide if you and your family would like to stay and become a citizen of the town.
 (Open March 27 - November 2, 2014.)